stkent/PragmaticAndroidDependencyInjection/part1-slides/slides-source.md

 System.out.println(timeStamper.getTimeStamp());
 ```

-^Users of the `TimeStamper` class have no way of easily determining which other app components it uses.
+^Users of the `TimeStamper` class have no way of easily determining which other app components it depends on, nor which parts of them it uses.

 ---